 Technology Access to Literature: The College has strong support from the Graduate Health Professions Librarian and Cowles Library for acquiring appropriate educational resources.
 A research guide webpage that lists resources is available.
-This website is the most viewed research guide with over 32,965 views over a one-year period from April 2021 to April 2022.
-The Clinical Guidelines page is the second most viewed with 9,470 views.
-Access to the following relevant databases is available: AccessPharmacy, ASHP eBooks, CINAHL, Cochrane Library, DynaMed, Lexicomp, Micromedex, Natural Medicines, Pharmacy Library (APhA), PsycINFO, MEDLINE ProQuest, MEDLINE PubMed, Travax, and the Web of Science.
+Access to the following relevant databases is available: AccessPharmacy, ASHP eBooks, CINAHL, Cochrane Library, DynaMed, Lexicomp, Micromedex, Natural Medicines,

+Pharmacy Library (APhA), PsycINFO, MEDLINE ProQuest, MEDLINE PubMed, Travax, and the Web of Science.

 Cowles has access to almost all Springer journals and thousands of current eBooks, most Elsevier (Science Direct) journals and eBook content, and the "Taylor & Francis Medical Library" journal package.
 Additionally, Interlibrary Loan or document delivery is provided for access to journals that are not subscribed to.
 Lastly, supervisors have access to nearly all services and collections in the library after registration in the University's Banner system.

 Educational Equipment and Simulation: CPHS has created a simulation lab with high-fidelity and mid-fidelity mannikins in Fitch Hall and the Cline Interactive Healthcare Center as described above.
 The Johansen Skills Lab is available for practicum experiences including communication skills and patient assessment.
-Recently, the Interactive Health Care Center has been developed to provide an additional shared space for practicum experiences.
+Recently, the Interactive Health Care Center, as well as the Nursing Building, have been developed to provide additional shared space for practicum experiences.
 The College utilizes high- and mid-fidelity mannikins for simulation experiences.

-In addition, the College has a 3D Anatomage Table, a fully segmented real human 3D anatomy platform.
+In addition, the College has 3D Anatomage Tables, a fully segmented real human 3D anatomy platform.
 Students visualize anatomy exactly as they would on a fresh cadaver with individual structures reconstructed in accurate, high-resolution 3D.
 The anatomy is presented as a fully interactive, life-sized touchscreen experience, in operatory bed form.